What is a buyer persona?

-Definition, examples, and how to create one
+Definition, examples, and how to a buyer persona step-by-step

 A buyer persona is a detailed description of your target audience or ideal customer based on detailed analysis and insights.
 Buyer personas are important because they can help you develop tailored marketing strategies to meet the wants and needs of your customers.